-Join Garrick Chow for an in-depth discussion in this video Managing media items with the Project Media Bay, part of Up and Running with REAPER 4.
+Join Garrick Chow for an in-depth discussion in this video Managing media items with the Project Media Bay, part of Learning REAPER 4.

 As you continue to build your projects in Reaper by adding more recordings, …importing audio, or recording MIDI, you'll find that the media items really …start to add up.
 I'm looking at the media folder of my …current project and I can see the two files that I have so far, bass and guitar. …Now, there may be times when you want to find a specific recording for your …project, maybe to use somewhere else in the same project or maybe just to …scrutinize a little more closely.
 It can be difficult to find the exact …piece you're looking for by looking directly in the project media folder. …Instead, go back to reaper.
 And here, you can choose View > Project …Media slash Effects Bay.
 It opens the Project Bay window.…